kottarivaibhav/ai_summarizer/README.md

    ## Usage
    To use the AI Summarizer, follow these steps:

--Open your browser and navigate to http://localhost:3000.
+- Open your browser and navigate to http://localhost:3000.
--Paste the URL of the article you want to summarize into the input field.
+- Paste the URL of the article you want to summarize into the input field.
--Click the submit button to receive the summary.
+- Click the submit button to receive the summary.
--Use the copy button to copy the summary to your clipboard.
+- Use the copy button to copy the summary to your clipboard.
--View your summary history saved in local storage.
+- View your summary history saved in local storage.

 ## Example
 Paste URL: https://example.com/article